All the Questions Answered: Innovation Academy

 - Can I go through rush?

-Yes, Rush is open to any UF student.
-Plenty of IA students rush in the fall.
+Yes, Rush is open to any UF student, and plenty of IA students rush in the fall.
 I rushed my first fall while I was living off-campus and taking online classes.
-Joining a sorority during that time allowed me to get a head start in acquainting myself with campus and meeting people.
+Joining a sorority during that time offered me a head start in acquainting myself with campus and meeting people.

-The innovation minor is extremely beneficial.
+I found the innovation minor extremely beneficial.
 The minor requires students to take six courses: Creativity in Context; Creativity in Action; Principles of Entrepreneurship (or Engineering Entrepreneurship); Fostering Innovation Through Leadership (or Leading Organizations or Engineering Leadership); Conduct, Change & Consequences: Making Ethical Decisions; and The Venture Accelerator (or Innovation Academy Senior Project).
-Half of these required courses have a couple of options as to which course you would like to take.
+Half of these required courses have a couple of options about which course you prefer to take.
 All of these courses build off of one another in some way.
-Getting the minor is a valuable addition to graduating students in the competitive job market.
-As I’ve started heavily applying to jobs in preparation for my graduation, my innovation minor has allowed me to put myself one step ahead of other applicants, especially because the term “innovation” is a hot word in the professional world today.
-Having this minor gives you something to talk about and relate back to the business you are applying to work with.
+For graduating seniors, getting the minor is a valuable asset in the competitive job market.
+As I’ve started applying to jobs in preparation for my graduation, my Innovation minor has allowed me to present myself one step ahead of other applicants.
+The term “innovation” is a hot word in the professional world today.
+Having this minor gives you something to talk about and relate back to the business you are hoping to work for.

 - Will I be able to register when traditional students do?

 This is actually another benefit of the program.
-Because of the later start date, the university allows IA students early registration in order to remain timely.
+Because of the later start date, the university allows IA students early registration in order to retain timely progress.
 So, IA students get to register for the spring and summer semester before other students in the same class to ensure they get the classes they need to graduate on time.

 - When will I do my internship?

-The Innovation Academy encourages doing an internship during the fall when you are not a full-time student and do not need to be in Gainesville; however, internships can be done whenever.
-So if you find an internship program that only happens during the summer, you can work with advisors to help you figure out how to play with your class schedule so that you can intern in the summer, as well as still graduate on time.
-Don’t forget that internships can also be done in Gainesville while you’re in school, as there are plenty of opportunities at Gainesville companies to get internships.
+The Innovation Academy encourages you to do your internship during the fall when you are not a full-time student and don’t need to be in Gainesville.
+However, internships can essentially be done at any time.
+So if you find an internship program that only occurs during the summer, you can work with advisors to help you adjust your class schedule.
+That way you can intern in the summer and still graduate on time.
+Don’t forget that internships can also be done in Gainesville while you’re in school.
+There are plenty of opportunities at Gainesville companies to secure internships.

 - If I take classes online every fall will I be able to graduate any earlier?

-I’m not sure if you could graduate, say, a year earlier but, you definitely can graduate a semester early.
-I graduated high school in the spring of 2014, but I didn’t officially start as a full-time student at UF until the spring of 2015.
-However, I took online classes that first fall, and every fall after that, so I will be graduating in the spring of 2018, as opposed to that summer.
-To find out if you can graduate even earlier, reach out to the advisors in the IA office!
+I’m not sure if you could graduate, say, a year earlier but, you could definitely graduate a semester early.
+I graduated from high school in the spring of 2014, but I didn’t officially start as a full-time student at UF until the spring of 2015.
+However, I took online classes that first fall, and every fall after that, so I was able to graduate in the spring of 2018, as opposed to August 2018.
+To find out if you can graduate in an even shorter amount of time, reach out to the advisors in the IA office.

-- Can I do any major in IA?
+- Can I pursue any major in IA?

-Many majors are offered in the IA program, however, not every major is.
-This is because the spring-summer schedule is not ideal for every major to graduate on time (this has to do with what classes are offered from that major over the summer).
+Many majors are offered in the IA program, but not every major is.
+This is because the spring-summer schedule is not ideal for every major to graduate on time — this has to do with what classes are offered from that major over the summer.
 You can find a list of available majors in the program here.

-The Innovation Academy is still a new program at UF, so there may be things you’re still confused about, however, the program is more than happy to answer any questions or concerns you have.
-If the program interests you and you decide to take part in it, but find any issues, there are many ways to get involved and have your ideas heard, such as IA Ambassadors.
+The Innovation Academy is still a relatively new program at UF, so there may be things you’re still confused about.
+The program advisors and administrators are more than happy to answer any questions or concerns you may still have.
+If the program interests you and you decide to take part in it, there are many ways to get involved to have your ideas heard and issues addressed, such as IA Ambassadors.

 - Can I use Bright Futures and Florida Prepaid?
 IA students can use their Bright Futures during the summer term if they have not used it during the fall term.
+(The level of your Bright Futures will be more specific about the terms.)
 Florida prepaid can also be used for their spring and summer semester enrollment and for courses taken at other eligible institutions during the fall semester when not enrolled at UF.
 For financial information, click here.